Balaji Srinivasan: Public profile

 In 2017, the Trump Administration considered appointing Srinivasan as FDA Commissioner.
 While being considered for the appointment, Srinivasan deleted all of his tweets, including tweets critical of the FDA.
 In one such deleted tweet, Srinivasan wrote, "For every thalidomide, many dead from slowed approvals."
 In July 2020, Srinivasan drew attention after criticizing Taylor Lorenz's reporting alleged misbehavior of Away's CEO on Twitter.
 On the Twitter thread, he suggested Lorenz and activists like her are "sociopaths".

-Lorenz defended herself and characterized Srinivasan's previous actions as harassment on Clubhouse and other platforms.
+In January 2020, Srinivasan was among the first technology investors to publicly warn about the COVID-19 pandemic, a call acknowledged in Bloomberg, and by the American Enterprise Institute.
+The New York Times said that his early tweets influenced others to prepare.
+Reason interviewed Srinivasan on the same day the WHO declared a global pandemic, noting he had been ahead of the curve in warning about the crisis.
+Bloomberg said that Srinivasan had sounded the alarm early by criticizing the city of San Francisco for its plans to host a Chinese New Year parade during the outbreak.

-In April 2021, Srinivasan donated $50,000 in cryptocurrency to aid in Indian COVID-19 relief during a resurgence of the virus in the country.
-On Twitter, he pledged to donate another $50 for every time his post was retweeted, up to $100,000.
-On March 17, 2023, Srinivasan bet James Medlock, a left-leaning economics influencer, that one bitcoin (then worth less than $30,000) would be worth $1 million in 90 days.
+On March 17, 2023, Srinivasan bet economist James Medlock that one bitcoin (then worth less than $30,000) would be worth $1 million in 90 days.
 Srinivasan made the bet after Medlock tweeted, "I'll bet anyone $1 million dollars that the US does not enter hyperinflation."
 Srinivasan conceded the bet early and paid an additional to Bitcoin core developers.
-Forbes remarked shortly after the bet was made that Srinivasan owns "a considerable amount of bitcoin" and his $1 million bet on Bitcoin "might be a mere marketing ploy or even a pump-and-dump scheme".
-Ninety days after Srinivasan made his bet, the price of a bitcoin was down roughly 3 percent from its March 17 price.
+Brandon Kochkodin of Forbes remarked shortly after the bet was made that Srinivasan owns "a considerable amount of bitcoin" and his $1 million bet on Bitcoin "might be a mere marketing ploy or even a pump-and-dump scheme".
+Srinivasan later said he made the bet as a warning against the fragility of the U.S. banking system after the collapse of Silicon Valley Bank.
+Ninety days after Srinivasan made his bet, the price of a bitcoin was down roughly 3 percent from its March 17, 2023 price.

-Personal life

-Srinivasan married journalist Boonsri Dickinson in 2015.
-In 2020, the couple moved to Singapore.
+In 2024, as part of his Network State concept where people migrate to a new state that uses blockchain technology, Srinivasan called for bringing "digital citizens" into the physical world on a new plot of land.
+He proposed that individuals in San Francisco loyal to tech companies would wear grey t-shirts and be allowed into certain districts of the city from which "blue" liberals would be banned.